angular/components/guides/creating-a-custom-form-field-control.md

 #### `errorState`
 This property indicates whether the associated `NgControl` is in an error state.
-Since we're not using an `NgControl` in this example we don't need to do anything other than just set it to `false`.
+Since we're not using an `NgControl` in this example, we don't need to do anything other than just set it to `false`.

 ```ts
 errorState = false;